 Indeed, both Therese Bechler, a clerk for Mecosta County, and Court Officer Roberts indicated that there was no policy regarding people distributing pamphlets (Trial Tr., Vol. I, pg.
 185; Trial Tr., Vol. I, pgs.
 208-209).
-The State's failure to utilize any type of less restrictive means prior to prosecuting Mr. Wood violates his First Amendment rights.
+The State's failure to utilize any type of less restrictive means violates Mr. Wood's First Amendment rights.

-Most troublesome of all, the lower courts failed to analyze, or even mention, whether any less restrictive means were available or used in this case (Trial Tr., Vol. II(a), pgs.
-39-41, Exhibit A).
-This is reversible error.
+Most troublesome of all, the Trial Court failed to analyze, or even mention, whether any less restrictive means were available or used in this case (Trial Tr., Vol. II(a), pgs.
+39-41).
+This is, in and of itself, grounds for reversal.